 What Else Will Monstropolis Have?

-Details are thin.
-For starters, it’ll have a show.
-You can see below that MuppetVision 3D theater will be kept intact and replaced by “The Monstro” “The Glob” Theater.
+The MuppetVision 3D theater has been kept largely intact, but will now by “The Glob” Theater.
 At the cost of $22 million, Disney is reworking this into a Monsters Inc. show.
+The show will be called “Welcome to Monstropolis.”

-A table service restaurant, Harryhausen’s Restaurant, will replace Mama Melrose’s.
 Monstropolis will have a quick service restaurant that replaces PizzeRizzo, but details haven’t been announced.

-Where will Monstropolis Be Built?
+Where is Monstropolis Being Built?

 Monstropolis is coming to Hollywood Studios at Walt Disney World.
-Specifically, the bulk of it will replace the existing Muppet Courtyard area, former home to MuppetVision 3D, in the back of the park.
+Specifically, the bulk of it will replace the old Muppet Courtyard area, former home to MuppetVision 3D, in the back of the park.
 Let’s dive into what’s really happening here…

 What Does The Transformation Entail?